Te Aho o Te Kura Pounamu Early Childhood Teachers' Collective Agreement

 - leave on the same basis as permanent full-time teachers.

 - sick leave as if permanent full-time.
 Entitlement is based on length of service, irrespective of hours worked.
-Deductions from the entitlement are made on a consecutive day basis.
+Deductions from the entitlement shall only be made on days of absence that would otherwise be working days.

 2.3 Fixed Term Employment